hackerb9/Tandy-Terminfo/README.md

 * Why I overloaded dsl:

   Terminfo doesn't support enabling status lines.
 It can, however, disable them with "dsl".
-I used dsl in this normal way for the td terminal types without a status line (e.g., `td200`).
+I used dsl in this normal way for the terminal types without a status line (e.g., `td200`).

   However, I made a kludge that I think actually works pretty well: